 When you select a device you will immediately see all your iPhone contacts in the middle column of the program.
 You can choose a specific contact and then all your text messages with that person will be displayed.

 To save your text messages to computer for your court case, simply choose the "Export" option from the Decipher TextMessage menu and then pick "Current Conversation / PDF."

 After you have successfully exported your text messages as a PDF document for court, you'll notice that the PDF displays the text messages in "chat bubble" format and includes any photo attachments inline as part of the conversation.
 This continuity is helpful when printing text messages and iMessages for court since it ensures that messages are printed and displayed in the exact format that they appear on your iPhone or iPad.

-Screenshot example of iPhone text messages as a PDF printed out for court as evidence:
+Here is a screenshot example of iPhone text messages as a PDF printed out for court as evidence:

 Below is a screenshot example in the Preview application of where you will find the option under the File menu to select "Print."
 Again, whether you use Preview on your Mac, Adobe Acrobat on either Windows or Mac, or any other PDF viewer, the option to print will most always be under the "File" menu.